You are here

 As developers ourselves we face that same question.
 We share the commitment made by the Department of Homeland Security to a common testing approach for accessibility compliance and conformity.
 Our certified Trusted Testers deliver a code-inspection based test approach for determining e-learning, software, and website conformance to the Section 508 standards.

-We are excited for our resident Trusted Tester, Mary Ann, who is currently recertifying in Trusted Tester version 5!
+Congratulations to our resident Trusted Tester, Mary Ann, who has just recertified in Trusted Tester version 5!

 Benefits of Trusted Testers:

 - Promotes a common understanding of the 508 standards.

 - Unifies the set of test tools.

 - Test results can be shared for common applications (i.e. Shared Services, COTS, etc.)